vivekg13186/easy_web_crawler/README.md

 # simple_web_crawler

-This a basic web crawler.Check out example folder for how to use
+This library is a basic wrapper around puppeteer to simplify web crawler.Check out example folder for how to use

 # Objective!